 Frank H. Marks Intellectual Property Fellowship

-(1) a resume that includes a list of academic references;
+- a list of references, including academic references;

-(3) copies of any published work or other writing samples in law or related fields; and
+- a copy of of (or link to) a sample of a published work or other writing in law or a related field; and

-(4) a proposal describing the candidate's scholarly interests and the specific project or projects he or she aims to complete while in residence at the Law School.
+- a proposal describing the candidate's scholarly interests, including the specific project or projects he or she aims to complete while in residence at the law school.

 Please send applications, questions, or inquiries to: